aslansd/pyGLMHMM/README.md

 ## What Is It?
 pyGLMHMM is the pure Python implementation of the GLM-HMM method of this [GitHub Page](https://github.com/murthylab/GLMHMM).
 It follows the general framework of a [scikit-learn estimator](https://scikit-learn.org/stable/developers/develop.html) while being faithful to the original implementation.

-The GLM-HMM model has been developed in ([Calhoun et al., 2019](https://www.nature.com/articles/s41593-019-0533-x)) as a method to infer internal states of an animal based on sensory environment and produced behavior.
-This technique makes use of a regression method, Generalized Linear Models ([GLMs](https://en.wikipedia.org/wiki/Generalized_linear_model)), that identify a ‘filter’ that describes how a given sensory cue is integrated over time and then combines with a hidden state model, Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)), to best predict the acoustic behaviors of the vinegar fly D. melanogaster.
-The GLM–HMM allows each state to have an associated multinomial GLM to describe the mapping from feedback cues to the probability of emitting a particular action (e.g. one type among a few types of a song).
+This GLM-HMM model has been developed in ([Calhoun et al., 2019](https://www.nature.com/articles/s41593-019-0533-x)) as a method to infer internal states of an animal based on sensory environment and produced behavior.
+This technique makes use of a regression method, Generalized Linear Models ([GLMs](https://en.wikipedia.org/wiki/Generalized_linear_model)), that identify a 'filter' that describes how a given sensory cue is integrated over time and then combines with a hidden state model, Hidden Markov Models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model)), to best predict the acoustic behaviors of the vinegar fly D. melanogaster.
+The GLM–HMM allows each state to have an associated multinomial GLM to describe the mapping from feedback cues to the probability of emitting a particular type of song.
 Each state also has a multinomial GLM that produces a mapping from feedback cues to the transition probabilities from the current state to the next state.
-This allows the probabilities to change from moment to moment in a manner that depends on the feedback that the fly receives and to determine which feedback cues affect the probabilities at each moment.
-This model was inspired by previous work that modeled neural activity ([Escola et al., 2011](https://www.mitpressjournals.org/doi/abs/10.1162/NECO_a_00118)), but instead used multinomial categorical outputs to account for the discrete nature of singing behavior.
+This allows the probabilities to change from moment to moment in a manner that depends on the sesory feedback that the fly receives and to determine which feedback cues affect the probabilities at each moment.
+This model was inspired by a previous work that modeled neural activity ([Escola et al., 2011](https://www.mitpressjournals.org/doi/abs/10.1162/NECO_a_00118)), but instead used multinomial categorical outputs to account for the discrete nature of singing behavior.

 ## Getting Started
 ### Installation
-'pip install pyGLMHMM'
+`pip install pyGLMHMM`

 ### Instructions on using the pyGLMHMM: